misterfifths/jutil/README.md

 ]
 ```

-Or, if the files contain objects, they are all placed in an array:
+Objects are treated slightly differently.
+Or, if multiple files are passed, they are all placed in an array:

 ```sh
 $ echo '{ "a": 1 }' > first.json